abrilzacarias/netflix_stock_price_analysis/README.md

-# Data Analysis and Visualization with Power BI
+# Netflix Stock Price Dashboard using PowerBi for Data Analysis

 ## Overview